-The Vivoactive 4 is more than a year old now.
-It was released at IFA in Berlin, back in 2019 when non-virtual events were not a thing.
+The Vivoactive 4 is more than two years old now.
+It was released at IFA in Berlin, back in 2019 when virtual events were not a thing.
 But what about its successor?
 When is that one likely to land?

-The device is a popular choice as an all-purpose smartwatch.
+The Vivoactive 4 is a popular choice as an all-purpose smartwatch.
 It does a bit of everything while managing to look great.
-It was launched alongside Venu, a classier version of the same.
-A year later Venu SQ dropped, a budget version of the watch.
+The device was launched alongside Venu, a classier version of the same.
+A year later Venu SQ was unveiled, a budget version of the watch.
 We also saw Venu 2 in 2021 and Venu 2 Plus this January.

 Garmin Vivoactive 5: Design expectations

 Garmin has experimented quite a bit in terms of design with the Vivoactive range.
 It was not a looker in the early stages.
-However, in recent years it settled on a circular look, something that resembles its Forerunner and Fenix devices.
+However, in recent years the company settled on a circular form-factor, something that resembles its Forerunner and Fenix devices.

 The one big change with the fourth generation was a choice in sizes.
 Garmin introduced two models, a 45mm stainless steel one and a 40mm model for small wrists (dubbed 4S).
 Both have a depth of around 12.8mm, 0.8% down on the predecessor device (which has a 43mm diameter)..

-We see no reason for Garmin to change the form-factor with the fifth generation.
+We see no reason for Garmin to change the form-factor if there is a fifth generation.
 A round device with a few size options should once again be on the cards.
 A possibility could be an X version for large wrists.
 This is the route the company has taken with its Fenix range – three size choices.

 Essential reading: Top fitness trackers and health gadgets